-Our professional doctors at Marina Del Rey Hospital have trained intensively to learn all the new types of surgeries and, using only the best techniques, they will try to ensure that you are safely on the path to normal healing.
+Our professional doctors at Cedars-Sinai Marina del Rey Hospital have trained intensively to learn all the new types of surgeries and, using only the best techniques, they will try to ensure that you are safely on the path to normal healing.

-Due to congenital defects, serious injuries or even some diseases, people may find that they cannot use their hand properly.
+Due to congenital defects, serious injuries, or even some diseases, people may find that they cannot use their hands properly.
 Some of these cases can be solved with medication, but sometimes, surgery is required in order to regain normal functions of the hand.

-Our hands are appendages that have a vast array of uses which are indispensable.
-Because of them, we are able to grab stuff, pick up things, push, pull and even communicate through sign language.
+Our hands are appendages that have a vast array of uses, which are indispensable.
+Because of them, we are able to grab stuff, pick up things, push, pull, and even communicate through sign language.
 It is well known that they are a vital part of our lives.
-There are a certain number of factors which can hinder our ability to properly use the hands.
+There are a certain number of factors, which can hinder our ability to properly use our hands.
 These can range from birth abnormalities, like polydactyly, to injuries, such as tendon or nerve damage, and even diseases, such as osteoarthritis.
 These can have a major negative impact on a patient’s physical abilities, so treatment is necessary.

 There are many benefits linked to this procedure:

 - The patient will regain mobility in his hand

 - The patient will not suffer from pain in the appendage anymore

 - The patient will gain more strength in his hands